Congregation of the Holy Spirit: United States Province

 In 1794 a Spiritan refugee of the French Revolution in Guiana started a new mission in the U.S. However, it was only after Archbishop John Baptist Purcell repeatedly asked between 1847 and 1851 for personnel to staff a seminary in Cincinnati that Spiritans arrived steadily.
 Other dioceses such as Savannah, Florida, Philadelphia, and Natchez also requested personnel.

 The province of the United States, founded in 1873, had a novitiate and senior scholasticate at Ferndale in the Diocese of Hartford, and an apostolic college at Cornwells near Philadelphia.
 The main object of these institutions was to train missionaries to work among the poor, especially ethnic minorities.

 The Spiritans concentrated on the Pittsburgh area.
 Despite knowing of four failures of setting up a Catholic college in Pittsburgh, the Spiritans persisted in setting up an institution which became Duquesne University.

 In East Africa, where most of the American Spiritans now serve, they began to work in the 1860s by buying men and women out of slavery in Zanzibar.
 They opened schools and hospitals, taught people marketable skills, and gave property to those who needed it.
 The Spiritans pioneered modern missionary activity in Africa and ultimately sent more missionaries there than any other religious institute in the Catholic Church.

 For decades the Spiritans worked closely with Katherine Drexel in the apostolate to African-Americans in the urban North and in small towns and cities of the South and Southwest.
 The Spiritans in America concentrate on work among immigrants, black parishes, and education in Duquesne University and Holy Ghost Preparatory School, near Philadelphia.
 Historically, they have sent missionaries to Sierra Leone, Tanzania, Puerto Rico, Latin America, and Ethiopia.
 As of 2022 Spiritans are focusing on Brazil, Mexico, the Philippines, and Taiwan.
 In 1964 there was a separation at the Mississippi River between a Western Province and an Eastern Province, but both provinces reunited.
 Candidates in theological formation are sent to Catholic Theological Union in Chicago where several Spiritans teach.

+In 2012 the province established the Spiritan Office for Mission Advancement(SOMA)to animate the Congregations mission works.
+SOMA implements its mission by financially resourcing and practically supporting the missionary, educational, pastoral, humanitarian and charitable projects and programs of the Congregation and the U.S. Province both in the United States and internationally.

+In addition to responding to natural disasters such as earthquakes, cyclones, typhoons, crop infestations, draughts, famines, and viral infections such as Ebola and COVID-19, SOMA’S mission priorities include: